-- 1. After three years from the grant date, performance rate is evaluated against the pre-defined performance evaluation metrics, then for the number of units calculated according to the performance rate, the rights will be vested upon approval by the Compensation Committee, and corresponding number of shares will be provided. - 2.
-If end of contract of an executive officer occurs during the performance evaluation period, unvested units at the time of end of contract will be handled as follows. - (1) Except for the cases falling under below (2)(3), the company will rightfully acquire all units that an executive officer holds, without consideration. - (2) If end of contract of an executive officer occurs due to a legitimate cause approved by the Compensation Committee, the number of units calculated under performance evaluation metrics after expiration of the performance evaluation period shall be prorated by the number of months in office of said person, including the last month of office, and the corresponding number of shares shall be provided upon resolution of the Compensation Committee. - (3) Notwithstanding above (2), if end of contract of an executive officer occurs as a result of "Retirement" defined under the compensation regulations, based on the number of all units that an executive officer has at the time of end of contract, the number of shares calculated under performance evaluation metrics after the expiration of the performance evaluation period shall be provided upon resolution of the Compensation Committee, to the extent that any requirements otherwise determined by the Compensation Committee are satisfied. - 3.
-If an agreement with an executive officer stipulates individual arrangement, the rights will be vested, and shares will be provided according to such individual agreement. - 4.
-PSU performance evaluation metrics consist of relative TSR, quality target and ESG metrics, and their ratios are as follows:
+- · After three years from the grant date, performance rate is evaluated against the pre-defined performance evaluation metrics, then for the number of units calculated according to the performance rate, the rights will be vested upon approval by the Compensation Committee, and corresponding number of shares will be provided. - · If end of contract of an Executive Officer occurs during the performance evaluation period, unvested units at the time of end of contract will be handled as follows. - (1) Except for the cases falling under below (2)(3), the company will rightfully acquire all units that an Executive Officer holds, without consideration. - (2) If end of contract of an Executive Officer occurs due to a legitimate cause approved by the Compensation Committee, the number of units calculated under performance evaluation metrics after expiration of the performance evaluation period shall be prorated by the number of months in office of said person, including the last month of office, and the corresponding number of shares shall be provided upon resolution of the Compensation Committee. - (3) Notwithstanding above (2), if end of contract of an Executive Officer occurs as a result of "Retirement" defined under the compensation regulations, the number of shares calculated under performance evaluation metrics after the expiration of the performance evaluation period based on the number of units that an Executive Officer has at the time of end of contract shall be provided upon resolution of the Compensation Committee, to the extent that any requirements otherwise determined by the Compensation Committee are satisfied. - · If an agreement with an Executive Officer stipulates individual agreement, the rights will be vested, and shares will be provided according to such individual agreement.

-Relative TSR 60% Quality target 20% ESG 20% --------------------- -------------------- ------------
+The evaluation index and calculation methods are as follows.

+Evaluation index Ratio Reasons for selecting Target value and calculation method Relative TSR 60% As relative-TSR was judged appropriate as an indicator for evaluating the corporate value and shareholders value.
+(Note 1) Quality target 30% Since it is important to steadily implement long- term and strategic efforts within each fiscal year (Note 2) ESG 10% As ESG is a basis of business management, and is announced to be reinforced in the corporate strategy (Note 3)

+1. Relative TSR
-- 5. The target values and evaluation table for each metric are set as follows: - 1.
-Relative TSR: 60% - (i) The Compensation Committee determined that the relative TSR is appropriate as an indicator for evaluating the corporate value and shareholder value. - (ii) The peer group consists of the following 20 companies in Japan, Europe, and the U.S. that are "manufacturers whose business portfolio includes medical devices" or "manufacturers classified in the health care category of the GICS code."

-Abbott Laboratories, GE Healthcare Technologies, Medtronic plc, Koninklijke Philips N.V., Danaher Corporation, Takeda Pharmaceutical, Becton, Dickinson and Company, Siemens Healthineers AG, Stryker Corporation, Baxter International Inc., Boston Scientific Corporation, Zimmer Biomet Holdings, Inc., Terumo Corporation, Agilent Technologies, Inc., HOYA Corporation, Smith & Nephew plc, Edwards Lifesciences Corporation, Intuitive Surgical, Inc., STERIS plc, Sysmex Corporation

-- (iii) If the company's TSR rank is above the 75% level, provide a payment rate of 200%; at the 50% level, provide a payment rate of 100%, at the 25% level, provide a payment rate of 50%; and at the level below the 25% level, the payment rate is 0%.
-The percentage of the payment (Y), between the rank 50% and 75% level (X) is, Y= 4(X-50) +100.
-The percentage of the payment (Y), between the rank 25% and 50% level is, Y= 2(X-25) +50. - 2.
-Quality target: 20% - (i) Since it is important to steadily implement long-term and strategic efforts for quality, quality target is set as an indicator also for FY2025-PSU. - (ii) The goals for the STI and PSU reward are the medium- to long-term and short-term goals of major initiatives to improve the root causes (vulnerabilities) that may exist with our QARA organizational structure, manufacturing processes, quality management systems and the quality culture of our medical business.
+- The peer group consists of the following 20 companies in Japan, Europe, and the U.S. that are "manufacturers whose business portfolio includes medical devices" or "manufacturers classified in the health care category of the GICS code."
+Abbott Laboratories, GE Healthcare Technologies, Medtronic plc, Koninklijke Philips N.V., Danaher Corporation, Takeda Pharmaceutical, Becton, Dickinson and Company, Siemens Healthineers AG, Stryker Corporation, Baxter International Inc., Boston Scientific Corporation, Zimmer Biomet Holdings, Inc., Terumo Corporation, Agilent Technologies, Inc., HOYA Corporation, Smith & Nephew plc, Edwards Lifesciences Corporation, Intuitive Surgical, Inc., STERIS plc, and Sysmex Corporation - If the company's TSR rank is above the 75% level, provide a payout rate of 200%; at the 50% level, provide a payout rate of 100%, at the 25% level, provide a payout rate of 50%; and at the level below the 25% level, the payout rate is 0%.
+The payout rate (Y)%, between the rank 50% and 75% level (X) is, Y = 4(X-50) + 100.
+The payout rate (Y)%, between the rank 25% and 50% level (X) is, Y = 2(X-25) + 50.

+2. Quality target